Byzantine Iconoclasm: Ecumenical councils

 It has been suggested that monasteries became secret bastions of icon support, but this view is controversial.
-A possible reason for this interpretation is the desire in some historiography on Byzantine Iconoclasm to see it as a preface to the later Protestant Reformation in western Europe, in which monastic establishments suffered damage and persecution.
+A possible reason for this interpretation is the desire in some historiography on Byzantine Iconoclasm to see it as a preface to the later Protestant Reformation in western Europe, which was opposed to monastic establishments.
 In opposition to this view, others have suggested that while some monks continued to support image veneration, many others followed church and imperial policy.

 The surviving sources accuse Constantine V of moving against monasteries, having relics thrown into the sea, and stopping the invocation of saints.
 Monks were forced to parade in the Hippodrome, each hand-in-hand with a woman, in violation of their vows.
-In 765 St Stephen the Younger was killed, and was later considered a martyr to the Iconophile cause.
+In 765, St Stephen the Younger was killed, and was later considered a martyr to the Iconophile cause.
 A number of large monasteries in Constantinople were secularised, and many monks fled to areas beyond effective imperial control on the fringes of the Empire.

-Constantine's son, Leo IV (775–80), was less rigorous, and for a time tried to mediate between the factions.
-When he died, his wife Irene took power as regent for her son, Constantine VI (780–97).
+Constantine's son, Leo IV (775–780), was less rigorous, and for a time tried to mediate between the factions.
+When he died, his wife Irene took power as regent for their son, Constantine VI (780–797).
 Though icon veneration does not seem to have been a major priority for the regency government, Irene called an ecumenical council a year after Leo's death, which restored image veneration.
 This may have been an effort to secure closer and more cordial relations between Constantinople and Rome.

-Irene initiated a new ecumenical council, ultimately called the Second Council of Nicaea, which first met in Constantinople in 786 but was disrupted by military units faithful to the iconoclast legacy.
-The council convened again at Nicaea in 787 and reversed the decrees of the previous iconoclast council held at Constantinople and Hieria, and appropriated its title as Seventh Ecumenical Council.
+The new ecumenical council, ultimately called the Second Council of Nicaea, first met in Constantinople in 786 but was disrupted by military units faithful to the iconoclast legacy and convened again at Nicaea in 787.
+This council reversed the decrees of the previous iconoclast Council of Hieria, and appropriated its title as Seventh Ecumenical Council.
 Thus there were two councils called the "Seventh Ecumenical Council," the first supporting iconoclasm, the second supporting icon veneration.